 - Assists in acquisition of durable medical equipment.

 - Four to seven years of university study which leads to a baccalaureate, Master's, or Doctorate degree in Physical Therapy (DPT) from an American Physical Association-approved school.

 Licensure, Registration, Certification

-- Able to demonstrate the knowledge and skills necessary to provide appropriate care to the age of patients and employees served on the assigned unit/department.
+- Able to demonstrate the knowledge and skills necessary to provide care appropriate to the age of the patients served on assigned unit/department.

 Physical Demand Level: Heavy